Kids’ room, toy storage, lunchtime, oh my! We’re covering it all.

 - Next, out-of-season items like heavy raincoats in summer, bathing suits in winter, etc.

 - Current and transitional clothing like light sweaters or jackets at the front

-This closet organization idea is perfect for getting seldom-used items out of the way so kids can easily see and access viable choices.
-No more pulling everything out of their closet looking for something to wear or wearing the same hoodie every day because they don’t want to dig through the closet.
+No more pulling everything out of their closet looking for something to wear.
+Or wearing the same hoodie every day because they don’t want to dig through the closet.

-Explore more organization ideas to start 2021 fresh, or refresh any time
+Explore more organization ideas to start fresh for a new year, or refresh any time

 Getting organized isn’t a one-time activity that’s a magical fix forever.
 It’s a process that good planning and clever ideas can help make achievable on a day-to-day basis.